Autumn’s Lens: 6 Essential Arab Films That Embrace the Season

 The Blue Elephant (2014)

-This is a film that takes a dip into the dark side as the connection between a man and his beliefs are analyzed through the concept of a devil.
+This is a film that takes a dip into the dark side as the connection between a man and his beliefs is analyzed through the concept of a devil.
 As we watch psychiatrist Yehia Rashed (Karim Abdel-Aziz) attempting to help his friend Sherif El-Kordy (Khaled El-Sawy), who murdered his wife and is being held in the ‘Dangerous Cases Unit’.

 In that journey, he loses himself and enters a dark world.
 With a dark, mysterious atmosphere and psychological depth, The Blue Elephant offers a haunting vibe, much like autumn’s more eerie side.
 Its themes of memory, loss, and the supernatural echo the introspection that often accompanies autumn.